carolinturner/tst_tcr/TCRseq/README.md

 # Scripts for TCRseq analyses

-The scripts provided here were used for TCRseq analyses in the [TST TCR publication](link here once available). `TCRseq_scripts` generate the data required for `Plotting_scripts` to make Figures 2-5 and Supplementary Figures S3-S11 as detailed below.
+The scripts provided here were used for TCRseq analyses in the [TST TCR pre-print](https://www.biorxiv.org/content/10.1101/2025.04.12.648537v1). `TCRseq_scripts` generate the data required for `Plotting_scripts` to make Figures 2-5 and Supplementary Figures S3-S11 as detailed below.
 Figures 4 and S7 were assembled in Inkscape.

 **Input data:**
-* Processed TCRseq data and metadata can be downloaded from [UCL's Research Data Repository](add here link to DOI 10.5522/04/28049606 once public).
+* At time of peer-reviewer publication of the manuscript, processed TCRseq data and metadata can be downloaded from [UCL's Research Data Repository](add here link to DOI 10.5522/04/28049606 once public).
-* Antigen-reactive CDR3 sequences collated from published sources are available as Table S2 of the [manuscript](link here once available).
+* Antigen-reactive CDR3 sequences collated from published sources are available as Table S2 of the [pre-print](https://www.biorxiv.org/content/10.1101/2025.04.12.648537v1).
 * HLA imputations for participants are available as Table S3.
 * Metaclone summaries (including HLA association and regular expression patterns) are available as Tables S4-S7.
 These metaclones were discovered using the code available in the metaclone directory of this GitHub repository.
 * All source data should be saved in a subdirectory called `data`.